Ppaja/gohtreetool/README.md

 ### Visual GoH dc research tree editor

+Inside the mod folder is the current version of the mod, you can just modify it for a american, fin etc tree.
+If you have a question ask me ^^

 ## Usage
 1. **Select the Correct Research File**:
    Open the `sc.py` script and modify the line to select the correct research file for the nation you want to edit.
 For example: